ceejbot/toastmasters/11/who.md

 # [fit] Twelve
 # [fit] Peter Capaldi
 # [fit] 2014-
+# [fit] Attack eyebrows

 ^ Back to the tradition of older Doctors played by strong actors.
 Inspired by Three.

+---

+# [fit] The Doctor changes.
+# [fit] The companions change.
+# [fit] Only the TARDIS remains.

+^ 50 years from now, somebody called The Doctor will travel thru time & space in a TARDIS.
+That'll be the only similarity, but it'll still be Who.